VolkanSah/NMAP-Black-Python/README.md

 # NMAP-Black-Python (Example)
 ##### RedTeam Black-Python Scripts by Volkan Sah - simple codings for 'Offensive Security'
-**WARNING: This tool is intended for educational and ethical hacking purposes only.
+**⚠️ WARNING: This tool is intended for educational and ethical hacking purposes only.
 Scanning networks without permission can be illegal and may result in criminal charges.
-Use this tool responsibly and only on networks you have permission to access.**
+Use this tool responsibly and only on networks you have permission to access. ⚠️**

 NMAP-Black-Python is a Python script designed to automate the process of scanning networks for vulnerabilities and open ports using Nmap.
 This script reads domain names from a text file, scans them using Nmap, and stores the results in a CSV file for easy analysis.